 Overseeing the financial performance of the school and making sure its money is well spent

 The Structure of the Governing Body

-In addition to meeting six times a year as a Full Governing Body, the following committee also exists, which also meet six times a year:
+In addition to meeting six times a year as a Full Governing Body, the following committee also exists, which also meets three times a year: Resources Committee

 Our Personnel & Pay committee meets as required.

 If you wish to contact the Governors, please email: firstname.lastname@example.org